Deltares/Koswat/docs/reference/koswat_surroundings.md

 - `SECTIE`, section of the location in the dike's traject,
 - `Xcoord`, x coordinate of the location,
 - `Ycoord`, y coordinate of the location,
-- `afst_{x}m`, distance from the location, where 'x' are all the values between `5` and `200` with steps of 5, thus 40 columns.
-The values in these cells are called define whether there are obstacles at this distance or not and in `Koswat` are usually built in the `SurroundingsPoint.surroundings_matrix`, each type of surrounding interprets the weights in a different manner.
+- `afst_{x}m`, distance from the reference point of the location, where 'x' are all the values between `5` and `200` with steps of 5, thus 40 columns.
+The values in these cells define whether there are obstacles or infrastructures at this distance or not and in `Koswat` are usually built in the `SurroundingsPoint.surroundings_matrix`, each type of surrounding interprets the weights in a different manner.

 ## Obstacles

 An obstacle usually represents a building, because they cannot be removed they become a constraint to the possible reinforcements that can be applied at a given location.
 For instance, if a dike's reinforcement will become 5 meters wider, but within that distance there are obstacles, said reinforcement will be discarded as a possible option at that location.
+The distance from the reference point of the dike to the closes point of the obstacle is given.

 The values in the columns `afst_{x}m` are either `1` or `0` and are simply interpreted as having a surrounding or not.
 Thus ignoring other characteristics of the surrounding and just focusing on its presence.